ijlal-nasir/react-context-api-theme-switcher/README.md

 ## Installation Guide

 1. Clone the repo
-2. cd into the project directory
+2. Then, cd into the project directory
 3. Run yarn install or npm install
-4. yarn start
+4. Yarn start